The Role Of a Home Inspector & What To Be Aware Of

 As a Buyer, What You May Want To Know About A Home Inspection, The Inspector & The Process

-Our mission is to educate our clients or at least make them aware of what to expect during the inspection phase.
+Our mission is to educate our clients or inform them what to expect during the inspection phase.
 It helps prepare our clients for the potential “surprises” ahead.
 Here are six frequently asked questions about home inspections.

 Why do you need a home inspection?

 Buying a home is one of the most expensive purchases ever.
 To know that you are making a prudent decision, you must learn as much about the house as possible.
 A home inspection with a trained inspector will reveal any safety issues and major or minor defects on the property.
 The inspector will check the home’s condition in places you may not see or easily access, like the roof.

 The home inspection clause protects buyers like you by giving you the right to cancel the sales offer to purchase without forfeiting your deposit.
 If the home inspector finds a problem or problems with the property, you can get back out of the sale.
 Or you can present the home inspection findings to the seller and request repairs or a cash credit before closing.

 How much does a home inspection usually cost?